 Please watch this video about Small Bite…

-Small Bite is currently offered in the Netherlands only and will be available in the US after regulatory approval by the FDA.
+Small Bite is currently offered in the Netherlands only and has not been approved for sale yet in the United States.
 Small Bite treatment consists of a combination of the placement of the the Small Bite device and weight loss counseling.
 Dependent on the amount of overweight, the treatment duration is around 10 - 12 months.
 Small Bite treatment comfortably leads to a healthier eating behavior.
 Patients can eat all foods and do not need to follow a diet, although healthy food choices are encou-raged.
 The device does not impair speech.

 Treatment is focused on weight loss and reduction in waist size.
 As your eating behavior is conditioned in a relaxed and positive way, it is easier to keep the weight off for a long period of time.